Evan W. Jones

 Evan also sits on the Board of Directors of ACC SANE, Inc. The Athens-Clarke County Sexual Assault Nurse Examiners Program provides victim forensic examinations and evidence collection, court testimony, and community prevention education related to rape, sexual and physical assault.

-Along with his wife, Andrea, to whom he has been married for over 25 years, Evan has three children, Connor, Sarah Kate, and Jake.
+Along with his wife, Andrea, to whom he has been married for over 27 years, Evan has three children, Connor, Sarah Kate, and Jake.
 Connor was a member of the UGA Baseball Team, as well as a three-time member of the SEC Academic Honor Roll before being drafted by the New York Yankees as a pitcher.
-Evan’s daughter, Sarah Kate, is a UGA student and member of ZTA and his youngest son, Jake, is a high school student at Prince Avenue Christian and desires to become an attorney like his dad one day.
+He is currently a wealth management consultant.
+Evan’s daughter, Sarah Kate, is a UGA student and member of ZTA and his youngest son, Jake, is a high school student at Prince Avenue Christian and will also attend UGA.